RevenueCat/purchases-ios/CONTRIBUTING.md

 #### 4. Write tests for your fix/new functionality.

-You can run the tests by hitting Cmd+U. The tests are written swift
+You can run the tests by selecting the All Tests Scheme in Xcode and hitting `Cmd+U`.
+The tests are written in Swift, using XCTest and [Nimble](https://github.com/quick/nimble).

 #### 5. Create a pull request to revenuecat/master and request review